-Sunday School, for PreK through 12th, is offered during the 10 a.m. service.
-A Sunday School procession returns our children and youth to the service at offertory time so they may share communion with their families.
+Sunday School for PreK through 12th grade is offered during the 10 a.m. service.
+A Sunday School procession returns our children and youth to the service at offertory time so they can be with their families for the remainder of the service.

 HOLY TRINITY HISTORY